I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 There are two different types of marigold: African and French.
-The African variety is taller with larger, ball-shaped flowers and are used as feature plants in borders and pots.
-The French variety is smaller and bushier with a daisy-like flower and are often used as an ‘edging’ plant.
+The African variety is taller with larger, ball-shaped flowers and is used as a feature plant in borders and pots.
+The French variety is smaller and bushier with a daisy-like flower and is often used as an ‘edging’ plant.

 Be careful not to water marigolds from the top.
 If their flowers get too wet, they will often turn into a mushy brown mess.
 Yuk!